Arana Taumata: Playing career

 After a stint in the Penrith Panthers feeder club, the Windsor Wolves in 2012, with the team reaching second on the NSW Cup ladder, Taumata played his first rugby league game at the top grade level in almost two years, on 17 June 2012, for the Penrith Panthers against the Gold Coast Titans.
 Taumata scored a try in the 59th minute of the Round 15 game - his first try at the top grade level for the Penrith club.
 This was also Taumata's debut appearance for the club at first grade level.

 In 2013, Taumata said that he left the Penrith club and was not playing rugby league.
 He said had received, "no support from the club...
 I felt let down in many ways."
 Phil Gould said of Taumata's period with the Panthers, "At the time I feared he would kill himself or kill someone else the way he was living his life.
 That's why I stepped in to get him the help he needed.
 Thankfully I think those days are now well behind him.
 I have not heard from Arana for some time."

 Taumata played for Newtown in 2014 before moving to Tumut in 2015.

 Taumata was removed as Captain Coach of Tumut after round 10 of the group 9 season for disciplinary reasons.
 Taumata had broken the clubs '3 strike policy' and was told his services were no longer required.

 Taumata was mentioned in July 2017 to be playing with Moore Park Broncos in a local Sydney A-Grade competition, in an article comparing State of Origin players to local competitors.

 In 2018, Taumata joined Intrust Super Premiership NSW side the Wentworthville Magpies.

-Taumata finished his NRL careers as one of the least successful players in the history of the game.
-Taumata collected the wooden spoon with Canterbury in 2008 and ran second last with both the Cowboys and Penrith in 2010 and 2012 respectively.
-Most recently Taumata has taken to representing NSW Central Coast Rugby Union side the Terrigal Trojans.
+Taumata finished his NRL career as one of the least successful players in the history of the game.
+Taumata collected the wooden spoon with Canterbury in 2008 and ran second last with both North Queensland and Penrith in 2010 and 2012 respectively.
+Most recently Taumata took to representing NSW Central Coast Rugby Union side the Terrigal Trojans.
 Taumata failed to gain selection in the sides 2020 premiership.

+Controversy

+In October 2024, Taumata was arrested outside the Coogee Pavillon and remanded on charges relating to outstanding domestic violence warrants, as well as resisting arrest.
+In January 2025, Taumata again faced court for a ponzi scheme and was sentenced to a 18-month correction order which will allow Taumata to repay his victims.